Amanda Staveley: Personal life

 Staveley initially hit the tabloid headlines after dating Prince Andrew, Duke of York, in 2003.
 In October 2011, she married British-Iranian financier Mehrdad Ghodoussi, in a ceremony held at West Wycombe Park in Buckinghamshire.
 In 2013, she was diagnosed with Huntington's disease.
-Staveley lives in Dubai and has a house in London's Park Lane.
+As of 2009, Staveley has lived in Dubai and a house on London's Park Lane.